 - Improvement – We annually update and regularly peer review the farming Standards as Best Management Practices evolve with new science, technology and research.

-Since 2008, SIP Certified represents a program that infuses grape growing and wine making with a sense of responsibility.
+Since 2008, SIP Certified has infused grape growing and wine making with a sense of responsibility.

 - SIP Certified began with 3,700 certified acres in three counties in 2008.

-- Today, there are nearly 40,000 certified acres throughout California representing 200 organizations.
+- Today, there are over 40,000 certified acres throughout California representing 200 organizations.

-- There are 2M cases of wine representing 30 brands bearing the SIP Certified seal being sold internationally.
+- There are 2.3M cases of wine representing 30 brands bearing the SIP Certified seal being sold around the world.

-- We have a 90% retention rate.
+- SIP Certified is proud to have a 90% retention rate.
 Organizations that become SIP Certified stay in the program.

 20 Years of Work in Sustainable Farming